gordielachance/pinterest-importer/readme.txt

 Stable tag: trunk
 License: GPLv2 or later

-Backup all your pins from Pinterest into Wordpress !
-Own your data !
+Backup your Pinterest.com account by imports pins as Wordpress posts.
+Supports boards, secret boards and likes.
+Images are downloaded as Wordpress medias.

 == Description ==